Oliver Jones (The Bold and the Beautiful): Storylines

-After he and Hope split up Oliver dates Hope's ex-sister-in-law Amber Moore so he can make Hope jealous and hopefully have her end things with Liam.
-This doesn't work so Oliver goes forward with his relationship with Amber.
-They end up having sex but they too break up.
-Amber decides to pursue Liam so she and her mother, Tawny, can get their hands on the Spencer fortune.
+After the break up, Oliver dates Hope's ex-sister-in-law Amber Moore so he can make Hope jealous and hopefully have her end things with Liam.
+Amber decides to pursue Liam as well, so she and her mother, Tawny, can get their hands on the Spencer fortune.
 Amber finds out that she is pregnant and isn't sure who the father is.
-On June 20, 2011, Oliver and Liam are proven not the father thanks to a DNA test.
+On June 20, 2011, both Oliver and Liam are proven not to be the father thanks to a DNA test.
 Marcus Forrester is the father.

 Oliver is now working for Forrester Creations as a photographer and is seen assisting with the campaigning for Hope's 'Hope for the Future' fashion line.
 Oliver and Hope later bond again over their past together after Liam ends his relationship with Hope and chooses to be with his ex-wife Steffy.

 On January 22, 2014, while waiting for an elevator, Oliver told Maya (who is engaged to Carter Walton) how much he enjoys photographing her and the two kissed.

-During a brief talk with Liam, Alexandria Forrester, usually called 'Aly', claimed that she never had a boyfriend, and Liam said that at the right moment she would know.
+During a brief talk with Liam, Alexandria Forrester claimed that she never had a boyfriend, and Liam said that at the right moment she would know.
 Oliver was taking photos of Aly.
 Oliver kept complimenting her, which made Aly feel special although Oliver already had eyes on Maya who was still engaged to Carter.
 Aly made it clear that she had to go but Oliver asked her which one she liked the best.
 Aly said she doesn't like pictures of herself because she thinks of herself as average unlike the other beautiful Forrester women.
 Ridge decided to take over Forrester again by firing Oliver because of his below average shots and tried to kick Rick out of his presidency.
 Eric decided to side with Rick after Brooke meddled with the situation and Oliver was rehired.
 Oliver claimed because his last name isn't Forrester, there's not a definite chance he'll stay.
 Oliver offered to take Aly out for lunch.
 At the Bikini Bar, they had lunch with Maya and Carter in the same restaurant.
 Aly ordered a hot green tea which Oliver accidentally spilled all over her hand and wiped up and then kissed her hand.
 Aly went to her room and told this to Darla Forrester, her mother who appears to her as a ghost.
 Darla supported it.
 Oliver came to her room to return what she left at the Bikini Bar.
 He also came to check up on her and she was very nervous, this being her first kiss and boyfriend.
 They ended up making out and when she heard Pam, she told him to go in the closet in which he left afterward.